stanford-ssi/biology-backspace/starting_strands.md

 3. Add 12 uL of ~40 ng/uL 'BS_Start' into PCR tube 1, and 12 uL of 'BS_Start_modified" into PCR tube 2.
 4. Pipette 12 uL of 10 mM 'dTTP dilute' into both tubes, and place in thermocycler.
 5. Immediately before starting the protocol, add 1.2 uL of 20 U/uL TdT to both tubes.
-6. Start the thermocycler protocol and wait until the protocol is completed.
-7. Boil both tubes at 90 C to deactivate TdT before comp strand binding step (unless this is already included in the thermocycler step).
+6. Boil both tubes at 90 C to deactivate TdT before comp strand binding step in thermocycler.
-8. Transfer 20 uL from tube 1, into tube labeled "Original Extension Control", and another 20 uL into a tube labeled "Original Comp5".
+7. Transfer 20 uL from tube 1, into tube labeled "Original Extension Control", and another 20 uL into a tube labeled "Original Comp5".
 The remaining will be used for "Original Comp6".
-9. Transfer 20 uL from tube 2, into tube labeled "Mod Extension Control", and another 20 uL into a tube labeled "Mod Comp5".
+8. Transfer 20 uL from tube 2, into tube labeled "Mod Extension Control", and another 20 uL into a tube labeled "Mod Comp5".
 The remaining will be used for "Mod Comp6".

 ## Complementary DNA Binding